-Mpumalanga-based journalists discovered a new circumcision device, called PrePex, at a Bhekisisa media training event on Monday.
+Mpumalanga-based journalists discovered a new circumcision device, called PrePex, at a Bhekisisa media training event.

 “I learned about a simple and safe method of male circumcision.
 This is very important because the traditional method is very painful.
 I speak from experience,” said Sfiso Mahlangu, Radio Greater Middleburg.